Research

 Through this effort we hope to bring TEK in mainstream conservation efforts.

-Give Voice to local/indigenous community, minorities.
+Give Voice to the local/Indigenous community, minorities.